Master of Education in Early Childhood Special Education

 The MEd in Early Childhood Special Education encompasses theory, research and practice relating to children from birth to 5 years of age who experience developmental delays and disabilities.
 In addition to the degree, this program leads to an institutional recommendation for initial teacher certification or endorsement in Early Childhood Special Education-Birth to Five on an existing certificate from the Alaska Department of Education and Early Development (EED).

-- Satisfy the Admission Requirements for Graduate Degrees and the College of Education MEd Admission Requirements.
+- Satisfy the Admission Requirements for Graduate Degrees and the School of Education M.Ed.
+Admission Requirements.

 |EDSE A610Y||Assessment of Infants & Toddlers in Early Childhood Special Education||3|

-|EDSE A622Y||Strategies: Infant & Toddler Special Education||3|
+|EDSE A622Y||Strategies and Interventions: Infant and Toddler Special Education||3|

 |EDSE A674||Family Partnerships in Early Childhood Special Education||3|